chrisdembia/yeadon/README.rst

 The following packages are optional:

-- MayaVi_ used for pretty visualization and GUI interaction
+- MayaVi_ is used for pretty visualization and GUI interaction.
-- nose_ used for unit tests
+- nose_ is used for unit tests.
-- Sphinx_  needed to create documentation
+- Sphinx_ is needed to create the documentation.
-- numpydoc_ sphinx extension for NumPy-style documentation formatting
+- numpydoc_ is a sphinx extension for NumPy-style documentation formatting.

 .. _MayaVi: http://mayavi.sourceforge.net
 .. _nose: https://nose.readthedocs.org